You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 Spherical (For Short or Long-Sight)

-1 Day Acuvue Moist- 1 Day Acuvue Moist have been designed to keep your eyes as healthy as possible and provide high levels of UV radiation protection.
+1 Day Acuvue Moist 1 Day Acuvue Moist has been designed to keep your eyes as healthy as possible and provide high levels of UV radiation protection.
 Using LACREON technology, these lenses help to minimise dryness and ensure all-day comfort, making them a good choice for individuals with a busy lifestyle.

 Toric Lenses (For Astigmatism)

-1 Day Acuvue Moist for Astigmatism- 1 Day Acuvue Moist for Astigmatism offer the same benefits as Acuvue Moist lenses and use the Eyelid Stabilised Design technology to help stabilise the lenses in your eye for long-lasting vision clarity.
-These lenses also ensure all-day hydration of the eyes as a result of LACREON technology, are easy to put in thanks to subtle markings, and offer excellent UV protection (blocking 85% of UV-A and 98% of UV-B rays).
+1 Day Acuvue Moist for Astigmatism 1 Day Acuvue Moist for Astigmatism offers the same benefits as Acuvue Moist lenses and use the Eyelid Stabilised Design technology to help stabilise the lenses in your eye for long-lasting vision clarity.
+These lenses also ensure all-day hydration of the eyes as a result of LACREON technology, are easy to put in thanks to subtle markings and offer excellent UV protection (blocking 85% of UV-A and 98% of UV-B rays).

 Multifocal Lenses (For Presbyopia)